tommyvo/Artist-Song-Lookup/README.md

 **Accessing the app:**

-- Open [http://localhost:5173](http://localhost:3000) in your browser to use the Artist Song Lookup frontend.
+- Open [http://localhost:3000](http://localhost:3000) in your browser to use the Artist Song Lookup frontend.
+Accessing from the Rails server will have session cookie support, and API calls will work after OAuth authentication.
 - If you are not logged in with Genius, you will see a "Log in with Genius" button.
 Click it to start the OAuth process.
 - After authenticating, you will be redirected to the search page where you can look up songs by artist name.